HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US03/01.requirements-engineering/US003-requirements.md

 ### 1.7 Other Relevant Remarks

 &nbsp; &nbsp; **(i) Special Requirements**:

-The system should allow the editor to select a map from a list of existing maps.

 The system must validate that the city name contains only letters and spaces.